About

 The Internet Archive (archive.org) is a 501(c)(3) non-profit that was founded to build an Internet library, with the purpose of offering permanent access for researchers, historians, and scholars to historical collections that exist in digital format.

-The Internet Archive’s Collections Team started this blog to highlight new collections and interesting items from the Movies, Audio, and Education collections.
+The Internet Archive’s Collections Team started this blog to highlight new collections and interesting items.
 We hope you enjoy it!

 I have recorded & restored thousands of 78s from the 1920s & early 1930a, mostly the mainstream jazz of that era.
 Most are from 78 collections I have bought & sold, and others are from files shared with me by others.
 Ihave spent thousands of hours on this over the past 5 years.
 I have more than 4,000 songs on more than 150 CDs, and an alphabetized catelog (by artist).
 I would be happy to share them with you, if you are interested.
 Please advise.